ibm-cloud-docs/vpc/block_storage_is_use_volume_lin.md

 ```
 {: pre}

-## Step 7 - Access and use the new file system
+## Step 7 - Accessing the new file system
 {: #linux-procedure-use-file system}

 To see your new file system, run the following command.